 Wearing tight clothes after eating can put pressure on your abdomen and cause pain in digestive system.
 Try to wear comfortable pants that allow you to move and sit easily.

-6. Quit Smoking & Be Careful About Alcohol Consumption
+6. Quit Smoking and Be Careful About Alcohol Consumption

 7. Get Regular Exercise

-Keep your head elevated about 6-12 inches up when sleeping to see if this helps stop acid reflux.
+Keep your head elevated about six to 12 inches up when sleeping to see if this helps stop acid reflux.

 10. Talk to Your Doctor About Your Medications

 - Green superfood mix.
-Helps to detox the body and supply nutrients like fiber and magnesium.
+Helps detox the body and supply nutrients like fiber and magnesium.

 - Slippery elm (tea or capsules).
-Studies show slippery elm may help heal many different digestive complaints by soothing the lining of the GI tract.
-(9)
+Studies show slippery elm may help treat many different digestive complaints by soothing the lining of the GI tract.